-WHW The Dutch Higher Education and Research Act (Wet op het Hoger Onderwijs
+WHW The Dutch Higher Education and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW; Bulletin of Acts and Decrees 593,

 1992, and later supplements and amendments).

 Definitions FHK

 Intaker Intaker Examiner appointed by the institute to prepare the request, together with the student, as referred to in article 7, section 2.